irushawn/Hate-Speech-and-Offensive-Content-Detection/README.md

 2. App sends request to FastAPI endpoint.
 3. Model processes input and returns classification result.
 4. Streamlit displays predicted category.

+---
+## Recommendations

+- **Adopt the Transformer Model** – Given its superior performance across all metrics, the fine-tuned Transformer should be the primary model for deployment.
+- **Ensemble Strategies** – Investigate combining the Transformer with top-performing traditional models (e.g., Logistic Regression) to leverage complementary strengths.
+- **Periodic Retraining** – Regularly update the model with new data to adapt to evolving language patterns and slang in tweets.